 range_1.FormatConditions(1).Interior.Color = vbCyan

-4. VBA to Apply Multiple Conditions Based on Single Value
+Method 4 – VBA to Apply Multiple Conditions Based on a Single Value

-In this example, we will apply conditional formatting with multiple conditions.
-Previously, we applied conditional formatting with a single condition.
-We will compare the value of Cell D5 with the remains cells of that column and highlight them.
+We will compare the value of cell D5 with the remaining cells of that column and highlight them.

-- Press Alt+F11 and enter the VBA command module.
+- Press Alt+F11 to enter the VBA command module.

-- Put the following VBA code on the module.
+- Put the following VBA code in the module.

 Sub multiple_conditional_formatting()